 Ship-to-Ship Combat: Put a Motoko/Keitaro and a Naru/Keitaro shipper in the same room.
 There will be blood.

 Even worse: bring in a Mutsumi/Keitaro shipper.
 Say your prayers, everyone.

 Die for Our Ship: Either Motoko is an abusive bitch without any sympathetic traits and wants to steal Keitarou from Naru, or Naru is a cruel Domestic Abuser who should be tied up and forced to watch as Motoko marries Keitarou.

-On the other hand, the Mexican Spanish translation of the original manga has an excellent translation, handled by the same translator who translated the scripts of both Sailor Moon and Cardcaptor Sakura's animated adaptations to Mexican Spanish.
+On the other hand, the Mexican translation of the manga is considered to be excellent, handled by the same person who translated the scripts of both Sailor Moon and Cardcaptor Sakura's animated adaptations.